Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Time-derivative computation of the main functionals

 \section{Time-derivative computation of the main functionals}

-In this section, we will present some time-derivative computation of the functionals $E(t)$, $I(t)$ and entropy $H(\rho)(t)$ defined by \eqref{eq:en_md}, \eqref{eq:GCP} and \eqref{eq:entr} in the framework of GCP solutions by Definition \ref{def:GCPsln} and the corresponding wave function $\psi$ given by the wave function lifting \eqref{prop:lift2}.
+In this section, we derive the time-evolution identities for the functionals $E(t)$, $I(t)$ and the entropy $H(\rho)$ defined by \eqref{eq:en_md}, \eqref{eq:GCP} and \eqref{eq:entr}, in the framework of GCP solutions in the sense of Definition \ref{def:GCPsln} and the corresponding wave function $\psi$ provided by Proposition \ref{prop:lift2}.